sagarbhokre/LaneHawk/README.md

 ## Improvements in algorithm/pipeline
 1. To further improve this algorithm, a logic could be implemented which keeps a track of the place in image where a lane marking was detected last.
 Next iteration would start from the last known location of lane marking.
 This would reduce the histogram computation step to estimate the starting point for lane marking
 2. Another improvement could be to detect one lane marking (say left lane) and use that as an estimate to detect the other lane marking (right lane)
+3. Performance of this implementation needs to be improved by a factor of at least 2x if it needs to be considered for deployment in a test system

 ### Failure scenarios (hypothetical cases)
 1. This algorithm could fail to work during bad weather conditions (e.g. fog, rain)